Parent Roles

 Officially recognising talent and commitment is important at all clubs.

-Beau Rock does this at our end of season ‘presentation night’.
+Beau Rock does this at our end of season ‘presentation event’.
 Best and Fairest, and Coach’s awards are announced across all age groups, with coaches, players and parents present.
 Many teams choose to have a meal together afterwards or organise this for another day.

 Best and Fairest trophies are awarded to the two highest scoring players across the season.
 The aim is to award players who demonstrate the highest level of game day performance and positively contribute most to the overall team results.